- Sep. 2014 - NetAgg is accepted by CoNEXT'14 as a full paper.

-- Mar.
+Mar.
 2013 - I presented our NaaS project in the Google PhD Poster Competition.
 The poster can be found here.

 My current research focus on clean-slate designs for future Cloud architectures that provides Big Data applications with programmable and composable network services.

 NaaS integrates current cloud computing offerings with direct yet secure access to the network infrastructure by tenants.
 With Naas, tenants can easily deploy advanced application-specific network services, such as custom routing, in-network data aggregation, redundancy elimination and smart caching.
 We believe that NaaS has the potential to revolutionise the current cloud offerings because it would increase the performance of tenants' applications through efficient forwarding and in-network operations but also reduce development complexity by combining (distributed) computation and network in a single, coherent, abstraction. (with Lukas Rupprecht, Paolo Costa, Peter Pietzuch, Matteo Migliavacca and Alexander L. Wolf, 2012 - Present)

-- GearBox: Arbitrated Resource Planning in Multi-Tenant Clouds (LADIS'13, Media coverage: The Register)
+- GearBox: Arbitrated Resource Planning in Multi-Tenant Clouds (LADIS'13, Press: The Register)

 Current IaaS Cloud providers often delegate the decisions of resource allocation to the the tenants themselves.
 Although this model ensures certain performance guarantees to the clients, it severely limits the flexibility of resource utilisation in the Cloud itself.